brotatotes/bht-automation/bht gen 1/Matthew/Chapter 14/Matthew 14 26 bht.md

 # Matthew 14:26 Commentary Help Text

 ## BHT:
-The verse in question describes an event where the disciples were troubled and afraid, witnessing a remarkable sight that awed them.
-They mistook the appearance for a spirit, an unreal apparition, rather than a real bodily presence.
-Matthew's honest account depicts their superstitious fear in the face of this encounter, highlighting the contrast between an apparition and a genuine manifestation.
-This verse offers a glimpse into the disciples' emotional state and the nature of the remarkable event they witnessed.
+In the darkness of night, amidst raging waves, the disciples were troubled and filled with fear as they witnessed a remarkable sight - the form of a man walking on the sea.
+Their initial perception was that of an unreal apparition or spirit, causing them to cry out in fear and confusion.
+The disciples' terror intensified due to superstitions surrounding such uncanny appearances and an innate fear of spirits.
+Though they couldn't discern who or what it was, their instinctual fear was akin to encountering a powerful and potentially harmful entity.

 ## Choicest Commentary Quotes:
 ### Albert Barnes:
-1. "They were troubled - They were afraid."
+1. "They were troubled - They were afraid.
+The sight was remarkable."
-2. "The sight was remarkable.
-It was sufficient to awe them."
+2. "In the dark night, amid the tumultuous billows appeared the form of a man."
 3. "They thought it was a spirit, an apparition."

+(Note: The commentary provided is quite short, so I have included all the relevant quotes.)

 ### Marvin Vincent:
 1. "A spirit [φαντασμα] .
 Of which our word phantasm is a transcription."